 Regardless of popular opinion regarding The Academy Awards, the ceremony is arguably the most prestigious celebration of talent in the cinematic calendar.
 For the recipients of an Oscar, it is an accolade that remains connected to their work for the remainder of their career.

-Now approaching its 88th ceremony, the top prize of the Oscars is awarded for Best Picture, an award that will, without fail, stimulate controversy and debate regarding the winner.
+The top prize of the Oscars is awarded for Best Picture, an award that always stimulates controversy and debate regarding the winner.
 As it is with the handing out any award, the chosen winner cannot be pleasing to everyone.

 However, on occasion, there is an overwhelming consensus that the Academy has, as it is wont to do, awarded Best Picture to a steaming pile of piss simply due to the glow it gave off in the days and weeks leading up to the ceremony, preventing a film that will later prove to be more enduring and influential from being properly recognized as the Best Motion Picture of the year.
 With this in mind, here are 10 nominees for the Best Picture that lost to utterly forgettable winners.